 Rolling Thunder, Sturgis, Daytona, Laconia…to those who ride on two wheels, these keywords immediately bring to mind epic events.
-MountainFest Motorcycle Rally, which takes place in Morgantown, W.Va., July 26-July 29, is a go-to event for motorcycle enthusiasts, as well.
+MountainFest Motorcycle Rally, which takes place in Morgantown, W.Va., July 25-July 27, is a go-to event for motorcycle enthusiasts, as well.

-This year marks the 14th Annual MountainFest, and in this short time span, the event has attracted more than a half million participants.
-There’s something for everyone at the four-day rally: musical acts (Alabama will be making their debut performance this year); poker runs through beautiful mountain scenery on some really spectacular winding country roads; thrills, such as the “Wall of Death;” and the parade of bikes through town–a favorite of my kids when they were young.
+This year marks the 15th Annual MountainFest, and in this short time span, the event has attracted more than a half million participants.
+There’s something for everyone at the three-day rally: musical acts (Jackyl, Peter Frampton, Charlie Daniels and more); poker runs through beautiful mountain scenery on some really spectacular winding country roads; thrills, such as the “Wall of Death;” and the parade of bikes through town–a favorite of my kids when they were young.
 Check out 10 reasons why you can’t miss MountainFest.

 As a neurosurgeon, group riding can create some safety concerns:

 - Have a group meeting before you ride.
 Make sure everyone on the ride has a clear understanding of the route and a map or directions if they should get separated.

 - Establishing a riding order is key.
 It’s important to decide who will be the lead rider (the front) and the sweep rider (the back).
 Riding faster to catch up can foster bad decision making.